NeonilaH/Javascript/README.md

 ## 3rd JS homework

 ### [Javascript HW 3-1.js](https://github.com/NeonilaH/Javascript/blob/main/Javascript%20HW%203-1.js)
 1. Write a function that will find and display in the console users registered on 10/09/2021 and 10/10/2021).
-Array in task1.txt.

 ### [Javascript HW 3-2.js](https://github.com/NeonilaH/Javascript/blob/main/Javascript%20HW%203-2.js)
 2*.
 Open the task2.json file in VSCode.
 Copy the JSON from it, paste it into your code (by assigning it to a variable).
 Given an array of objects.
 Each object is an identification card of a person.
-We only need to store unique values ​​in this array.
+We only need to store unique values in this array.
 Implement a function that will do the job.

 ### [Javascript HW 3-3.js](https://github.com/NeonilaH/Javascript/blob/main/Javascript%20HW%203-3.js)
 2***.
 Implement reading JSON from the task2.json file using, for example, the fs module. for further use in the function described in the assignment.